wolfgangasdf/iqp-book/3d-schroedinger.md

 E_n=-\left[\frac{m_e}{2 \hbar^2}\left(\frac{e^2}{4 \pi \epsilon_0}\right)^2\right] \frac{1}{n^2}=\frac{E_1}{n^2}, \quad n=1,2,3, \ldots
 $$(3d-s-16)

 which is the famous Bohr formula that was derived in a handwaving and serendipious way before the development of the theory of quantum mechanics - the so-called Bohr radius reminds of of this.
-It gives a good measure of the size of the Hydrogen atom:
+It gives a good measure of the size of the hydrogen atom:

 $$
 a \equiv \frac{4 \pi \epsilon_0 \hbar^2}{m_e e^2}=0.529 \times 10^{-10} \mathrm{~m}